-Most of us feel like we could use more self-confidence.
+Ever wonder how you can build self-confidence on your own?
+Most of us feel like we could have more self-confidence.
 Everyone has something that intimidates them, and most of us could list several things, such as taking a business risk, public speaking, commitment, making new friends, approaching a girl or guy, and that’s just off the top of our heads.
 A healthy self-esteem can be the difference between a successful career or love life and a dead end job or loneliness.

 Confidence inevitably affects how people initially perceive you, and perception has an effect on your extrinsic value.
 One’s perception of you is their version of your reality, regardless of whether they are right or wrong in their valuation of your intrinsic value.

 Even people who seem to ooze confidence often have secret fears and insecurities, and sometimes they’ve carefully constructed their lives so they simply don’t have to face these.
 Fortunately, self-confidence can be cultivated and grown.

 This can lead to many good things in life, like a better job, higher salary, having more friends, or meeting the love of your life, but the best benefits will be inside of you.
 When you feel more confident, you’ll be happier and likely more satisfied with who and what you are (however, this does not apply to a false sense of self-confidence).

 Here are some strategies to gain more confidence and improve yourself!